wjzhengsh/keymgmt/keyprotect_wrap_keys.md

       </tr>
       <tr>
         <td><em>additional_data</em></td>
         <td>Optional: The additional authentication data (AAD) that is used to further secure the key.
 Each string can hold up to 255 characters.
-If you supply AAD when you make a wrap call to the service, you must specify the same AAD during the subsequent unwrap call.</td>
+If you supply AAD when you make a wrap call to the service, you must specify the same AAD during the subsequent unwrap call.<br></br>Important: The {{site.data.keyword.keymanagementserviceshort}} service does not save additional authentication data.
+If you supply AAD, save the data to a secure location to ensure that you can access and provide the same AAD during subsequent unwrap requests.</td>
       </tr>
       <caption style="caption-side:bottom;">Table 1.
 Describes the variables needed to wrap a specified key in {{site.data.keyword.keymanagementserviceshort}}.</caption>
     </table>